Performance Audit · For 6–7 Figure Founders

 "This felt less like performance coaching and more like having a systems engineer audit my company's core infrastructure — except the infrastructure was me.
 The diagnosis was surgical.
 The results were immediate."

-It's the exact diagnostic process I run with every founder inside The Reset Protocol.
+This is the exact diagnostic process I run with every founder inside The Reset Protocol — not a strategy overview, not a qualification call.

 Phase 01